Optimal Regulation and Investment Incentives in Financial Networks: Discussion

 As we have shown, macroprudential regulation and/or bailouts can address excessive risk.
 Historically, such intervention has been sub-optimal due to the fact that it has rarely been tailored to banks' specific network positions, and is usually only applied to a subset of financial organizations that involve externalities (e.g., it misses much of the shadow banking system).
 Moreover, as we have shown, optimal regulation can involve asymmetries that policymakers might not anticipate, even though those asymmetries can substantially improve societal welfare.

+In this paper we have taken the set of ``banks'' in question as given.
+As we have seen in the past decade, this set is a constantly moving target.
+A dramatic increase in the amount of intermediation done by non-bank financial intermediaries (NBFIs, a form of ``shadow banking'') has shifted a sizeable amount of the intermediation from regulated to non-regulated institutions (e.g., \cite{acharya2024banks,fsb2025}).
+Given that less regulated institutions can sometimes offer higher rates of return, and may be presumed by investors to be implicitly insured by a government, they can divert funds from well-supervised and relatively safer sectors to ones that become riper for systemic disruptions.
+This presents a challenge for a regulator who can only regulate part of the network, and also presents challenges for governments that have to constantly redefine the boundaries of regulation.

-Regardless of the precise policy that one undertakes, developing and maintaining a more detailed picture of the network and of the portfolios of banks is a necessary first step both to improving crisis management and to better understanding and monitoring incentive distortions.
+Regardless of the precise policy that one undertakes, developing and maintaining a more detailed picture of the network and of the portfolios of banks and other financial institutions is a necessary first step both to improving crisis management and to better understanding and monitoring incentive distortions.

 \begin{spacing}{1.0} \begin{appendices}